minvws/nl-kat-coordination/docs/source/developer_documentation/boefjes-runner.md

 GitHub Container Registry.
 Several open source projects are available to create a self-hosted OCI registry, such as [Harbor][harbor].

-The boefje can be imported into the katalogus using its OCI image URL.
+In the future, boefjes can be imported into the KATalogus using its OCI image URL.
 It can be pinned to a version-specific tag, SHA256 identifier, or simply use the `latest` tag.
 A JSON list of recommended boefjes will be included with each OpenKAT release, or published to https://openkat.nl.

 [harbor]: https://goharbor.io/

 ### Metadata

-To import a boefje into the katalogus, we need some of its metadata.
+To import a boefje into the KATalogus, we need some of its metadata.
 We can distribute this metadata together with the image by leveraging the [OCI image manifest][oci-manifest-spec].
 For example, we could add an annotation to the manifest with a well-known name and predefined format, such as JSON, or add